-Confused Flour Beetles are a small black beetle that measures around 3/16th of an inch long when fully grown.
+Confused Flour Beetles are a small reddish brown beetles which measure around 3/16th of an inch long when fully grown.
 They are among the most common of all pantry and cabinet infesting beetles and are easily mistaken for Red Flour Beetles or Saw Toothed Beetles.
 There are a few differences between the species which are subtle and generally only a trained eye can see.

-The most common differences include the antenna and the thorax.
+The most common differences include the antenna and thorax.

 On the Confused Flour Beetle, the antenna gradually gets longer and thicker ending in a 4 segmented club whereas the Red Flour Beetle has antenna that come to an abrupt end after 3 segments.